handy-messaging-framework/handy-messaging4j-docs/features/seamless_testing.md

 ```

 Here, the test code sets up an instance of `HandyMessagingTestLab` called `testLab` which performs the following:
-- Spins up a Photon Messaging System with the instance name `testSampleProfile`
+- Spins up a Memcell Messaging System with the instance name `testSampleProfile`
-- Creates a queue `test_topic` in the Photon Messaging system.
+- Creates a queue `test_topic` in the Memcell Messaging system.

 Once this test setup is ready, executing the `producer.sendMessage()` triggers the producer code to send the message.
 We are going to verify if the message sent by the producer is the same as we expected.
-Note that, calling `producer.sendMessage()` from the test environment will invoke the photon messaging system to send the message since the same profile `testSampleProfile` defined in the main application is wired to the `photon-mq` in the test system.
+Note that, calling `producer.sendMessage()` from the test environment will invoke the memcell messaging system to send the message since the same profile `testSampleProfile` defined in the main application is wired to the `memcell-mq` in the test system.

 The next step is to analyze the messages sent by the producer.
 The `testLab.getAnalysisProbe(1000, "testSampleProfile", "test_topic")` sets up an analysis probe subscriber to the `test_topic` which looks for messages in the `test_topic` queue for 1 second (1000 ms referred in the argument).
 The analysis probe has various utilities to analyze messages.
 In this example `hasAnyMessages(expectedMessageInstance, MessageField...)` is used.
 The `hasAnyMessages(...)` compares the message received by the analysis probe to the `expectedMessageInstance` on the fields indicated by the message fields - `MessageField...` In this example we are using `SimpleMessage` as the message type, SimpleMessage has various MessageFields available for matching. `SimpleMessageField.ID` and  `SimpleMessageField.SENDER` are used for matching in this example.
 Similarly any such message fields can be used